 - Tracking the new COVID-19 indicators: by using the new COVID-19 related indicators we can gather more detailed and accurate information.
 While the Commission strongly encourages their use, these alone do not paint the whole picture as the use of such indicators is voluntary.
 Moreover, some countries have targeted very specific national actions that cannot be aggregated at EU level.
 The full dataset showing all the "common" and national COVID-19 indicators and targets is here.
 The charts featured below display some of the "common" COVID-19 indicator targets as examples.
 Target setting and the frequency of use of the COVID-19 related indicators is expected to continue improving into 2021.

 Use the "master filter" below to preselect national values or values for ERDF / ESF in the COVID-19 indicator charts on this Dashboard.
-The master filter works only on the COVID-19 indicator charts:
+Indicator values related to REACT-EU decisions (TO_code 13 - Fostering crisis repair and resilience) are excluded by default in the master filter.
+The filter can be used to adjust the default and see the total for COVID-19 indicators.
+The master filter works only on the COVID-19 indicator charts as follows:

 - ERDF charts: Light blue charts for Covid-19 related financial indicators / Dark Blue for Covid-19 related output indicators